towolf/towolf.github.com/docs/PsychDocumentation/SyncTrouble.markdown

-1. Just as on all other operating systems, timed visual stimulus onset and stimulus onset timestamping is not reliable on regular \(non fullscreen\) windows, windows that don't cover the complete desktop of a Psychtoolbox screen \(also known as X\-[Screen](/docs/Screen)\) or transparent windows, e.g., when the PsychDebugWindowConfiguration\(\) command was used.
+1. Just as on all other operating systems, timed visual stimulus onset and stimulus onset timestamping is not reliable on regular \(non fullscreen\) windows, windows that don't cover the complete desktop of a Psychtoolbox screen \(also known as X-[Screen](/docs/Screen)\) or transparent windows, e.g., when the PsychDebugWindowConfiguration\(\) command was used.
 Use of rotated display output \(90, 180, 270 degrees etc.\) will also prevent proper timing, just as on the other systems.

-Your windows must be non\-transparent, decoration/borderless, fullscreen and cover a complete X\-Window system screen.
-On a multi\-display setup that means that either your window must cover all connected displays, or you need to setup separate X\-Screens in the graphics driver control panel GUI or the /etc/X11/xorg.conf file for different displays, so that all stimulus displays are grouped in one \(or multiple\) X\-[Screen](/docs/Screen) which are fully covered by your PTB onscreen window, and other displays, e.g., operator GUI displays, are grouped into a different X\-[Screen](/docs/Screen).
+Your windows must be non-transparent, decoration/borderless, fullscreen and cover a complete X-Window system screen.
+On a multi-display setup that means that either your window must cover all connected displays, or you need to setup separate X-Screens in the graphics driver control panel GUI or the /etc/X11/xorg.conf file for different displays, so that all stimulus displays are grouped in one \(or multiple\) X-[Screen](/docs/Screen) which are fully covered by your PTB onscreen window, and other displays, e.g., operator GUI displays, are grouped into a different X-[Screen](/docs/Screen).

 2. A major source of timing trouble can be 3D desktop compositors.
-Either use a user interface that doesn't employ a desktop compositor, e.g., the GNOME\-2 classic 2D desktop, LXDE or XFCE desktop, or configure your desktop compositor of choice to "unredirect\_fullscreen\_windows", which will disable the compositor for Psychtoolbox fullscreen windows.
+Either use a user interface that doesn't employ a desktop compositor, e.g., the GNOME-2 classic 2D desktop, LXDE or XFCE desktop, or configure your desktop compositor of choice to "unredirect\_fullscreen\_windows", which will disable the compositor for Psychtoolbox fullscreen windows.
 With most versions of the Compiz